keboola/connection-docs/writers/database/mysql/index.md

     TO writer_sample;
 {% endhighlight %}

-It is also possible to secure the connection using a [SSH Tunnel](/extractors/database/#connecting-to-database).
+It is also possible to secure the connection using an [SSH Tunnel](/extractors/database/#connecting-to-database).

-## Table configuration
+## Table Configuration
-The next step is to configure the tables to write.
-Click the **Add new table** button:
+The next step is to configure the tables you want to write.
+Click **Add New Table**:

 {: .image-popup}
 ![Screenshot - Add Table](/writers/database/mysql/add-table.png)